Call to book01904 521 936

 • Breakfast, Lunch

-Day 3 – Saint-Jean-de-Luz, Le Petit Train de La Rhune, and lunch in a French cider house
+Day 3 – Saint-Jean-de-Luz, Le Petit Train de La Rhune, and dinner in a French cider house

-After a leisurely morning, we set out by coach just across the border to the vibrant French fishing port of Saint-Jean-de-Luz, where you're free to look around and maybe walk along the seafront promenade.
-This charming resort is treasured for its architecture, beautiful swimming bay and colourful Basque houses.
-The quality of its cuisine is also highly rated, and there's free time over lunch to sample some of this.
+After a leisurely morning, we drive across the border to the vibrant French fishing port of Saint-Jean-de-Luz, where you're at leisure to look around and maybe walk along the seafront promenade.
+This charming resort has a beautiful swimming bay, colourful Basque houses and highly rated cuisine, which you could try over lunch.

-This afternoon we enjoy two highlights of our holiday.
-First we board the Petit Train de La Rhune for a journey to the summit of La Rhune, the emblematic mountain of the Basque Country.
-Travelling in vintage carriages of this 1920s rack railway, we admire panoramic views across the Pyrenees and the Atlantic Ocean.
-At certain times of the year, we may even see the small, semi-feral ponies - known locally as 'pottok' - who graze this high up.
+This afternoon brings two highlights.
+First we board the Petit Train de La Rhune for a journey to the summit of La Rhune, the symbolic mountain of the Basque Country.
+From our vintage carriages, we enjoy panoramic views across the Pyrenees and the Atlantic Ocean.
+At certain times of the year, we may spot the semi-feral ponies named 'pottok' who graze here.

-After our descent, we are taken by coach to a wonderful artisanal cider house and restaurant in Ascain, named Txopinondo.
-Here, after a tour and short film about traditional cider production, we enjoy an authentic Basque four-course meal.
-This includes a delicious variety of apple-based drinks and condiments with rustic appetisers of chorizo, tortilla with cod and potatoes, followed by chargrilled prime ribs - rounded off with sheep's cheese, nuts, Basque cake and apple brandies - all produced on site.
+On our descent, we drive to an artisanal cider house and restaurant.
+Here, after a tour and introduction to traditional cider production, we enjoy an authentic Basque four-course meal.
+This includes a delicious variety of apple-based drinks and condiments with rustic appetisers of chorizo, tortilla with cod and potatoes, chargrilled prime ribs - rounded off with sheep's cheese, nuts, Basque cake and apple brandies - all produced on site.

 Includes